Ä¢¹½ÊÓÆµ

 Red Banks real estate is some of the most expensive in Mississippi, although Red Banks house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Red Banks is generally considered to be a blue-collar town.
-0.00% of the Red Banks workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Red Banks is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Red Banks is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Red Banks who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Compared to the rest of the country, citizens of Red Banks spend much less time in their cars: on average, their commute to work is only 0.00 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.

-Being a small town, Red Banks does not have a public transit system used by locals to get to and from work.
+Red Banks is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Red Banks in 2022 was $67,940, which is wealthy relative to Mississippi and the nation.
 This equates to an annual income of $271,760 for a family of four.